mohitdmak/YoutubeSearchApi/README.md

 - Create a new project and enable the Yt Data API v3 at https://console.cloud.google.com/apis/api/youtube.googleapis.com

-- Create Credentials and secure the key to allow access to only the created api, and download credentials into your project folder
+- Create Credentials and secure the key to allow access to only the created api, and download credentials into your project folder.

 - Preferrably procure multiple keys as the project will automatically cycles through keys, as their request quotas get exhausted.
 </details>